How To: How to Take Advantage of Microsoft Flow to Connect your Data Silos with Provance ITSM

-Flow is a tool by Microsoft that lets you automate workflows, synchronize files, collect data and get notifications between various Microsoft and non-Microsoft services.
+Flow (now Microsoft Automate) is a tool by Microsoft that lets you automate workflows, synchronize files, collect data and get notifications between various Microsoft and non-Microsoft services.

 Some examples of what you can do with Microsoft Flow:

 - Simplify and automate approval processes with an in-email approval button.